pomsky-lang/website/content/blog/pomsky-0-7/index.md

 >
 > - Pomsky is now published as WASM module to npm
 >
-> - Some syntax additions make writing pomsky expressions more fun
+> - Some syntax additions make writing Pomsky expressions more fun
 >
 > - Diagnostics were improved again.
-Most importantly, pomsky now detects typos and suggests the
+Most importantly, Pomsky now detects typos and suggests the
 >   correct spelling!
 >
 > - The binary size has been significantly decreased